It's important for all professionals to take advantage of their vacation time for their professional and mental well-being.

 Burnout is a risk in all work settings as in an effort to do more, professionals sometimes push themselves beyond their limits and end up hurting their job performance.

-In traditional office settings, the signs of burnout can be more obvious and can include a poor attitude around co-workers, showing up late every day, being disinterested at meetings, a messy desk, and lack of motivation.
+settings, the signs of burnout can be more obvious and can include a poor attitude around co-workers, showing up late every day, being disinterested at meetings, a messy desk, and lack of motivation.
 While all of these things can also happen in a remote setting, they sometimes happen at a slower rate and may not be noticed right away.

 In an office setting, it may also be easier for a manager or co-worker to notice the signs of burnout and intervene, while remote workers need to closely monitor themselves.